 To protect both you, hospital staff, and patients of the hospital, there are no visitors on COVID-19 isolation units.
 We are able to support virtual visiting which nursing can help to facilitate.

-Maui Health has the ability to test our patients for the virus, but we are NOT a walk-in or drive-up community testing site.
+Maui Health has the ability to test our patients for the virus.
+However, our facilities which include Maui Memorial Medical Center, Kula Hospital and Clinic, and Lana'i Community Hospital are NOT walk-in or drive-up community testing sites.
 If testing is warranted, per the latest CDC and health authority guidance, we will make the appropriate arrangements for testing for our patients.

 IF YOU ARE EXPERIENCING A MEDICAL EMERGENCY, CALL 911.